Last Updated on May 3, 2022 by Chris and Lindsay

 While AllStays does not focus on many of the free places to camp, it will allow you to filter the results to match your RV clubs and memberships.

-You can also sort through the results to show you BLM land and Army Corps of Engineers land – both free or very low fee.
+You can also sort through the results to show you BLM land and Army Corps of Engineers land – both free or very low fees.

 Wrapping Things Up

-If you look at our $25/night budget, we were essentially planning to pay $750 per month in rent to various campgrounds.
+If you look at our $25/night budget, to which we committed when we first set out RVing full time, we were essentially planning to pay $750 per month to rent a place to park in various campgrounds.

 While it is hard to live in most places in the US and Canada for that amount, I’d still rather spend that on other things – like local food and experiences on the road!

 Have ideas on how to go camping on a budget that we didn’t mention?
-We’d love to hear your ideas so we can share them with others!
+Leave a comment as we’d love to hear your ideas so we can share them with others!